albertony/jafs/README.md

 ===========

 Some of the functions that are not implemented/completed yet:
-* Restore deleted items from trash.
+* Restore deleted items from trash (haven't found any API query that works).
-* Rename mount points.
+* Rename mount points (any one know the API method to do this?).
-* Rename of devices.
+* Rename of devices (any one know the API method to do this?).
 * Robust handling of any kind of issues that can occur during file upload.
 * Proper handling of file versions.
+* Sync-operation, e.g. delete files from remote folder which are no longer present in matching local folder.
+Not sure if this will ever be part of this library though, probably better to build something on top of it for these kind of features.

 Side notes
 ==========